What are the National Standardised Assessments for Scotland (NSA)?

-Children and young people do not have to revise or prepare for these assessments.
-The assessments are as inclusive as possible to accommodate the needs of children and young people who require additional support.
-There is no pass or fail.
+Children and young people do not have to revise or prepare for these assessments and there is no pass or fail.
+The assessments are as inclusive as possible to accommodate the needs of children and young people who require additional support with their learning.

 An overview of assessments

-Once assessments have been completed, a diagnostic report will be available for individuals and groups of learners.
-The information provided by the assessments is used by teachers when making professional judgements about children’s progress.
-The reports focus on establishing where learners are in their progress in literacy and numeracy, identifying strengths as well as areas that require further support.
+Once assessments have been completed, a diagnostic report is generated for individuals and groups of learners.
+When considered alongside a wide range of assessment evidence, the information provided by the assessments is used by teachers to plan next steps in learning and to help inform their professional judgements about learners’ progress.
+The reports provide indicative information, based on learners’ assessment responses, identifying strengths and areas that require further support.